Building a Scalable Reference Framework for a High-Quality Bat Genome Assembly

 Our client

-A biotech innovator at the forefront of bat genome research and studying their evolutionary adaptations.
-By leveraging the knowledge of bat genomics, the client was working towards developing therapeutic strategies, aiming to uncover unique biological traits and immune pathways in bats.
-The client was in early discovery stages and needed technical acceleration through bioinformatics automation.
-To achieve this goal, the client wanted Excelra to provide a framework for automating the assembly of PacBio HiFi sequencing reads plus Hi-C data to construct reliable bat genome assemblies.
+A biotech innovator at the forefront of bat genome research, studying evolutionary adaptations.
+By leveraging bat genomics, the client aimed to develop therapeutic strategies, uncovering unique biological traits and immune pathways.
+The client, in early discovery stages, required technical acceleration through bioinformatics automation.
+Excelra was tasked with providing a framework to automate the assembly of PacBio HiFi sequencing reads plus Hi-C data to construct reliable bat genome assemblies.

 Client’s challenge

-An early-stage biotech company focused on studying bats’ evolutionary adaptations had generated large amount of data from sequencing of bat genomes.
-Bats are one of the most diverse mammalian orders, with over 1,400 species.
-Their genomes exhibited significant divergence, making comparative genomics and reference-guided assembly more difficult.
-To overcome this, researchers had to rely on high-quality de novo genome assembly using long-read sequencing technologies, to accurately capture both shared and species-specific genomic features.
+An early-stage biotech company had generated large datasets from bat genome sequencing.
+Bats, with over 1,400 species, show significant genome divergence, complicating comparative genomics and reference-guided assembly.
+High-quality de novo genome assembly using long-read sequencing technologies was critical to accurately capture shared and species-specific genomic features.

 Client’s goals